mo7amedaliEbaid/dart-flutter-interview-questions-preparation/README.md

-- This Repo Some questions i have been asked in my previous interviews and other related questions.
+- This Repo includes Some questions i have been asked in my previous interviews and other related questions.
 - I created This Repo to collect most questions , topics and resources in one place, So I wouldn't waste much time in my preparation for technical interviews.

 # General Questions